Clemapfel/jluna/docs/installation.md

     3.5 [Could not find `julia.h` / `jluna.hpp`](#cannot-find-juliah--jlunahpp)<br>
     3.6 [Could not find libjluna_c_adapter](#when-trying-to-initialize-jlunacppcall-cannot-find-libjluna_c_adapter)<br>

 ## Installing jluna

+This section will guide users on how to install jluna, either so it is globally available to all applications, or so it is localized to only a specific folder.

 ### Cloning from Git

-To install jluna globally, we navigate into any public folder (henceforth assumed to be `Desktop`) and execute:
+We navigate into any public folder (henceforth assumed to be `Desktop`) and execute:

 ```bash
 git clone https://github.com/clemapfel/jluna.git